jenniferbeni/AI-Stylist/README.md

 - t-SNE Visualization: Used t-SNE to analyze feature embeddings

 ## 🎯 To-Dos
-- Finish the CNN model
+- Finalize the CNN model
 - Improve the recommendation system with multi-modal learning
 - Integrate a real-world fashion dataset for better predictions
 - Develop a web app for interactive outfit suggestions